Clone-Robust Weights in Metric Spaces: Handling Redundancy Bias for Benchmark Aggregation: Weighting Functions and Desirable Axioms

 \begin{axiom}[Symmetry] Elements of a set that are symmetric with respect to the metric are equally represented, i.e., for all finite subset $ S \in \mathcal{P}(E)$ and self-isometry $\sigma_S: S \mapsto S$, it holds for all $x \in S$ that $f(S)(x) = f(S)(\sigma_S(x)). $ \end{axiom}

-Importantly, we consider in the above definition that the permutation $\sigma_S$ preserves the distance on $S$, but need not be extendable to a full isometry on $E$ (c.f.
+Importantly, $\sigma_S$ need not be extendable to a full isometry on $E$ (c.f.
 Appendix~\ref{sec:def}).
 Moreover, determining the automorphism group of a set $S$ is an instance of the \emph{graph automorphism problem}, which is known to be solvable in quasi-polynomial time \cite{helfgott_graph_2017}, but is neither known to be in P nor to be NP-complete.
 Luckily, two symmetric elements $x$ and $\sigma_S(x)$ possess the same multi-set of distances $\{\{d(x,y)\}\}_{y\in S}$ and we only need to make sure that similar multi-sets lead to similar weightings.

 Since perfect clones at distance precisely zero are always isomorphic with one another, Axiom~\ref{axi:sym} requires in particular that they get equal weights, and can hence be thought of as requiring \emph{fairness among perfect clones.} We may want to extend this fairness requirement beyond perfect clones to include approximate ones as well.
 Unequal treatment between the two could undermine robustness -- particularly in adversarial settings like data poisoning, where strategically crafted approximate clones could divert all the weight away from the original elements.